sfederic/VEngine/README.md

 * Qt VS Tools ver.
 2.10.0 - https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2022
 * HLSL Tools for Visual Studio - https://marketplace.visualstudio.com/items?itemName=TimGJones.HLSLToolsforVisualStudio

+## Overview

 As the engine is more of a learning project for onlookers and myself, the techincal outset of the engine was to keep it simple and mostly in C++ with, minimal use of outisde programming languages; that means usage of the C++ standard library and attempted usage of modern C++ concepts.
 This also extends to the rendering component of the engine, which are also simple.

 Below is a quick outline of various concepts the engine uses.
 (Note that the code here is for illustration purposes.)